paaruvg/Health-Stream-Telemedicine-Analytics/README.md

 # ❗ Problem Statement

-Traditional healthcare systems often face delays in processing and monitoring patient data.
-Telemedicine applications require real-time data streaming and analysis for effective patient monitoring.
+Healthcare systems face difficulties in handling and monitoring large volumes of patient data in real time.
+Delays in data processing, limited scalability, and lack of centralized monitoring reduce the efficiency of telemedicine and healthcare analytics systems.
 Handling large volumes of healthcare data efficiently is a major challenge due to:

 - Lack of scalability
 - Limited real-time analytics